South Carolina SC - Governors - Ernest Fredrick Hollings - 1959-1963

 • February 14, 1962 – The state House of Representatives drafted a resolution requesting that the Confederate flag be flown on the flag pole on top of the State House.

-• Summer, 1962 – Our Lady of Mercy Junior College (a now-defunct private, historically white Catholic junior college on Legare Street in Charleston) admitted ten African-American students.
-It was the first private institution in South Carolina to admit African-American students.
+• Summer, 1962 – Our Lady of Mercy Junior College (a now-defunct private Catholic junior college on Legare Street in Charleston) admitted ten African-American students.
+It was the first historically-white college in South Carolina to admit black people.

 Other Government Positions